Generic name: etelcalcetide [ E-tel-KAL-se-tide ]

 How is Parsabiv given?

 Parsabiv is given as an infusion into a vein.
 A healthcare provider will give you this injection as part of your dialysis treatment.

-Parsabiv is usually given once every 3 weeks at the end dialysis.
+Parsabiv is usually given 3 times per week at the end dialysis.

 Your doctor may occasionally change your dose amount or schedule.